 As soon as Opayo have turned Continuous Authority on for your account, the Support, Training and Consultancy team will turn on the Auto-Renewal functionality in Spektrix for you.

 They'll need one or more email addresses that you would like to receive confirmation of successful and failed renewals.

 Once everything else has been set up and switched on, you can then either create new Memberships, or edit existing ones in order to choose which Memberships are auto-renewable.
-To do this, just edit the Membership in Admin > Other > Memberships and do the following on the Membership Details page:
+To do this, just edit the Membership in Admin > Subscriptions > Memberships and do the following on the Membership Details page: